dcvezzani-ucm/angular_module/README.md

   end
 ```

 If you want to view the widgets service via html, you may want to configure the layout to ```'static_pages'```.
-This is not necessary for the RESTful service.
+This is not necessary for the RESTful service itself.

 ```
 class WidgetsController < ApplicationController